← All Care Types

 It's too expensive.

 Approach the conversation with empathy and patience.
-Listen to their concerns and involve them in decision-making to ensure they feel respected and valued.
+Listen to your loved one's concerns and involve them in the decision-making process.
+Reassure them that the goal is to enhance their quality of life while respecting their preferences.

 Caregiver Burnout